Key Takeaways

 Richard Sears has spent many years studying the origins and evolution of Chinese characters.

-Due to its deep connections with Chinese politics, philosophy, religion and history, Chinese etymology provides a bridge into both traditional and contemporary Chinese culture.
+Because of its deep connections with Chinese politics, philosophy, religion, and history, Chinese etymology provides a bridge into both traditional and contemporary Chinese culture.

-The best way for you to understand China, Chinese etymology and the Chinese language itself is to experience them in an immersive environment.
-We invite you to join us in Guilin to explore Chinese etymology firsthand with an experienced CLI teacher.
+The best way to understand China, its characters, and the Chinese language itself is to experience them in an immersive environment.
+If you'd like to Learn Chinese in China, we invite you to join us in Guilin to explore Chinese etymology firsthand with an experienced CLI teacher.

 chinese teachers and international students at a chinese language school